5T33Z0/Dell-Optiplex-5050-Micro-OpenCore/README.md

 ### Disable Gatekeeper (optional)
 I disable Gatekeeper on my systems because it is annoying and wants to stop you from running scripts from github etc. To do so, enter `sudo spctl --master-disable` in Terminal.
 Disabling Gatekeeper in macOS Sequoia requires a few more [steps](https://github.com/5T33Z0/OC-Little-Translated/blob/main/14_OCLP_Wintel/Guides/Disable_Gatekeeper.md).

+### Enable Apple TV and Apple Music streaming
+- Add `unfairgva=4` to boot-args and restart the system.
+Afterwards Apple TV and Music will work (if you have a subscription).

 ## Credits
 - lzhoang2801 for [**OpCore Simplify**](https://github.com/lzhoang2801/OpCore-Simplify)